student-capstone-projects/culture-care/README.md

 * Multiple service list – The customer can search through the list of services available.

-* Cost estimation – The cost of the service can be calculated prior to the service booking.

 ### Service Provider

 Service provides who need to connect with the customers have separate functions